Car Company in World War II

 had been used by the Forest Service as a command trailer.
 The

-kerosene tank and chimney for the furnace inside were not part of the
+kerosene tank and the chimney for the furnace inside were not part of the

 original Signal Corps trailer.
 Photo courtesy of Mark Speir and